Prosecutors tell NY judge to drop Strauss-Kahn case

 Other French women have seized on the cases to air their grievances about sexism in the professional sphere, shifting the conversation beyond commentaries on America's prudish views on sex to a national assessment of French machismo.

-Yet his own wife, the wealthy and well-known former television journalist Anne Sinclair, seemed forgiving of his reputed behaviour.
+Yet his own wife, the wealthy and well-known former television journalist Anne Sinclair, seemed forgiving of his reputed behavior.

 "No, I'm rather proud of it!" she told the French weekly L'Express in a 2006 interview.
 "It's important to seduce, for a politician.
 As long as I seduce him and he seduces me, that's enough for me."